uchicago-cs/cmsc23320/website/projects.rst

 Project 1: chirc
 ~~~~~~~~~~~~~~~~

-.. admonition:: WARNING: Parts 2 and 3 of the project have not been updates for Winter 2020!

-   Project 1 is undergoing some major changes relative to previous years.
-Part 1 of
-   the project is ready to go, but do not start working on Parts 2 and 3 until we
-   tell you to.

 In this project, you will implement a simple Internet Relay Chat (IRC)
 server called chirc.
 This project has three goals: